NikkaLuna/Dockerized_Hadoop_HDFS_Cluster_Deployment/README.md

 - To view the content of a file, you can use the "View" option available in the UI.
 - You can also download the file to your local system if needed.

-* **Project Summary**
+## Project Summary

 This project involves the successfuly deployment of a Hadoop cluster using Docker, created and managed data in HDFS, and the HDFS was then accessed through a GUI.
-This project serves as a foundational step in understanding big data technologies and containerized deployments.